 Where to buy train tickets in France

 There are also other sites called Rail Europe and others geared toward English-speaking foreigners where you can buy France train tickets.
-They are third-party resellers that are not official sites where prices are often elevated, so I don’t recommend ever using them.
+They are third-party resellers that are not official sites.
+Prices are often elevated, so I don’t recommend ever using them.
 Always go the official route.
 It’s the best way to buy train tickets in France.

 On SNCF Connect, in addition to actually buying/exchanging your France train tickets, you can also plan your trip, find the best door-to-door route, get traffic updates and alerts in real time and buy and renew regional cards and passes.
 You can also access bus lines and ride sharing offers.